Negligence leading to death is called wrongful death under Pennsylvania law.

 How Can I File a Wrongful Death Claim ?

-At The Law Offices of Joel J. Kofsky, we understand how upsetting losing a loved one can be.
+At Philly Injury Law, we understand how upsetting losing a loved one can be.
 The economic and emotional toll is devastating, and you and your loved one deserve justice for their wrongful death.

 We aim to provide you with the very best Philadelphia accident lawyer to build a strong case and prove negligence or blame.
 You never have to pay any upfront fees because we work on a strict no-win, no-fee basis.
 Contact us today to schedule your free consultation at (215) 735-4800.